urieco/General-Notes-About-Computing/Hardware/Motherboard.md

 # Chipset
 - Communications Hub + Traffic Control Centre
 - In the past, there are a lot of chips on the motherboard for controlling different components.
-Nowadays, they condense most chips to only a few chips, now called a chipset. **A chipset is a smaller set of chips that has replaced**
+Nowadays, they condense most chips to only a few chips, now called a chipset. **A chipset is a smaller set of chips that has replaced**.
+- The CPU's communication with other I/O interfaces is typically handled by the chipset (The CPU has communicated directly with the RAM and the GPU through dedicated interfaces).
 ## North Bridge, South Bridge
 ![North, South Bridge on the motherboard](Images/Motherboard%204%20North%20South%20Bridge.png)
 - North Bridge: Closer to the North, facing the CPU socket --> Memory-sensitive components: RAM, GPU (PCIe / AGP), system memory.